Microsoft Dataverse and model-driven apps activity logging

 |Report Viewer Render Image||Logging multimedia assets that are shown when a report is displayed.
 They might contain critical customer information.|

-Schemas define which fields are sent to the Microsoft 365 Security and Compliance Center.
-Some fields are common to all applications that send audit data to Microsoft 365, while others are specific to customer engagement apps.
+Schemas define which fields are sent to the Microsoft Purview compliance portal.
+Some fields are common to all applications that send audit data to Microsoft Purview, while others are specific to customer engagement apps.
 The Base schema contains the common fields.

 |Date||Edm.Date||No||Date and time of when the log was generated in UTC|